fkula5/iot-monitor-backend/README.md

 ### Prerequisites

-- Go 1.17 or higher
+- Go 1.24 or higher
-- PostgreSQL 12 or higher
+- PostgreSQL 12 or higher with TimescaleDB extension
 - Protocol Buffer Compiler (protoc)
 - protoc-gen-go and protoc-gen-go-grpc plugins